novacrazy/bluebird-co/README.md

 ## Performance
 Given Bluebird's fame for high performance promises, it should come as no surprise that bluebird-co can achieve up to a couple orders of magnitude better performance on some particular tasks than tj/co, with most coroutines being about two to eight times faster with bluebird-co.

-Granted, when co is using bluebird Promises instead of native promises, the performance is about the same.

 [See here detailed benchmarks](https://github.com/novacrazy/bluebird-co/tree/master/benchmark)

 ## Usage